HL7/cql-ig/input/pages/conformance.md

 2. List types **SHALL** have elements of types that can be mapped to FHIR according to this mapping.

-3. Tuple types **SHALL** have elements of types that can be mapped to FHIR according to this mapping
+3. Tuple types **SHALL** have elements of types that can be mapped to FHIR according to this mapping.

 For example, the following CQL expression results in a `List<FHIR.Observation>`: